suvankar-d/South-Korea-s-Economic-Growth/README.md

 2. Open-economy dynamics are not explicitly incorporated despite South Korea's strong trade dependence.
 3. Structural breaks such as the 1997 Asian Financial Crisis and 2008 Global Financial Crisis are not fully endogenised.
 4. The basic growth models cannot capture every aspect of South Korea's technology, industrial-policy, and structural-transformation experience.
-5. The R and Stata reproduction files require the corresponding underlying dataset and may require variable-name adjustments.

 ## Conclusion